-How to Transition from Reverse Armbar to S-Mount - a Goatfury BJJ Tutorial
+How to Transition From Reverse Armbar to S-Mount (BJJ Tutorial)

 S-Mount and the Reverse Armbar

 S-mount is easily one of the worst positions in BJJ to find yourself in if you're on the bottom, and if you have the proper control, you can finish nearly anyone from the top.
-Here, let's take a look at a particular transition based on the reverse armbar setup from mount (a high percentage move in its own right).
-Along the way we'll talk about some specific tweaks unique to S-mount itself, and improving the reverse armbar and straight armbar finish.
+Here, let's take a look at a particular transition based on the reverse armbar setup from mount (a high-percentage move in its own right).
+Along the way, we'll talk about improving the reverse-armbar and straight-armbar finish, and learn some specific tweaks unique to S-mount itself.
 Get ready to unleash terrible weight on your partner's solar plexus and sternum!

 When you set up the classic reverse armbar from mount, your partner might be able to wiggle their thumb and escape the hyper-extending pressure, ultimately wiggling free.
 When you make the switch to S-mount, you have an extra anchor of sorts reinforcing your right arm.
 As you go to apply pressure as normal by pulling your right forearm inward and pushing your neck outward, you can augment this by resting your right forearm against your knee.
 Instead of pulling your forearm inward, try just using the brace of your inner thigh while pushing your neck outward, maintaining a tight "ear to shoulder" pressure to keep the arm isolated.

 Simplest Combo Ever: Switch to the Other Arm

 One of the easiest combinations you're ever going to be able to hit in jiu-jitsu is when your partner reaches across to try and stop the initial reverse-armbar attack.
 Simply switch to the "juji gatame"-style armbar.